shakna-israel/NecromancersApprentice/docs/010-Chapter-Ten.md

 All around the figure shadowy monsters stalked, victorious expressions of jubilation expressing itself through their body language.

-High up on the wall a small group of mages screamed in agony, pitiful bouts of magic still striking out, but the shear number of figures surrounding them revealed the doom of their situation.
+High up on the wall a small group of mages screamed in agony, pitiful bouts of magic still striking out, but the sheer number of figures surrounding them revealed the doom of their situation.

 Far behind them the great wooden doors to the school lay shattered and burned, and the shadows of trolls strode to and fro.